47 mm Model 1931 anti-tank gun: Service history

-Service in Second World War

 Belgium

 Over 750 47mm guns were in service in the Belgian army at the time of the German invasion in 1940.
 All active and first reserve infantry units, cavalry units, and units of the border guards were equipped with the gun, while the second reserve units had to make do with older anti-tank rifles.
 Every infantry regiment consisted of 3 battalions of rifle infantry and a single heavy arms battalion.
 This in turn consisted of three heavy weapon companies, one of which was equipped with 12 47mm guns.
 Given its good armor-penetrating capabilities, the 47mm could penetrate the armor of the German Panzer III and Panzer IV tanks from a range of over 500 m.

 Germany

 Several hundred 47mm guns were captured by the Germans after the battle of Belgium.
 The German designation for these captured guns was the 4.7 cm Pak 185(b).
 A few were installed in Atlantic Wall defenses in Belgium and the Channel Islands.